scud3r1a/debian-packages/README.md

     echo && \

 sh InstallStart/InstallStart.sh && \
-  sh InstallStart/V-Tools.sh && \
   sh InstallStart/Configuration.sh
 ```

 Only working with Ubuntu or Ubuntu-like distributions
-Read "InstallStart.sh" and other scripts to learn more.
+Read "InstallStart.sh" and "Configuration.sh" to learn more.

-######ubuntu.com